-This Sustainability Statement highlights the economic, environmental and social ("EES") impacts due to the dayto-day activities in the conduct of our businesses and the initiatives we have undertaken to address the issues at hand.
+This Sustainability Statement covers the EES initiatives undertaken by the Company and its subsidiaries ("Group") and its impacts due to the day-to-day activities in the conduct of our business operations in the financial year ended 30 November 2021.

-OBJECTIVES
+OBJECTIVES AND SCOPE

-We are involved in Information & Communication Technology ("ICT"), Telecommunications, Infrastructure & Services and Others.
-The ICT segment generates 79% of our Group's revenue for the financial year 2020.
+We are involved in Information & Communication Technology ("ICT"), Telecommunications, Infrastructure & Services ("TIS") and Others.
+The ICT segment generates 78.5% of our Group's revenue.

-As we progress along the journey of sustainability, we are taking steps to improve our internal capabilities in promoting and managing the implementation of sustainability practices and report on the progress of our Group's sustainability related activities.
+As we progress along the journey of sustainability, we are taking steps to improve our internal capabilities in promoting, managing and implementing sustainability practices and report on the progress of our Group's sustainability related activities.
 Our Sustainability Statement covers the Company and all subsidiaries located in Malaysia.
 Our Singapore subsidiary company has been excluded as it is currently inactive.
-All other associate companies have not been included as we do not have control over them.
-The period covered is financial year 2020 ("FYE 2020") that runs from 1 December 2019 to 30 November 2020.
+All other associated companies have not been included as we do not have control over them.

-Our Group continues to prioritise sustainability issues within AHB's core business.
-Hence, our Sustainability scope and objectives will focus mainly on ICT business segment and areas within the organization.
+We continue to prioritise sustainability issues within our Group.
+Our Sustainability scope and objectives will focus mainly on ICT business segment and areas within the organization.
 Going forward, this will form our basis towards the implementation of Sustainability Development and Reporting.